tuo/tuo.github.io/_posts/2022-06-12-nestjs-prisma-dockerfile-optimize-en.md

 layout: post
 title: "NestJS+Prisma Dockerfile build optimization"
 date: 2022-06-12 12:55:32 +0800
-published: false
+published: true
 tags: nestjs,prisma,docker,dockerfile
 ---

-Recently, a NodeJS project has been developed by using web framework [NestJS 7.0](https://nestjs.com/) and ORM [Prisma 3.1.1](https://www.prisma.io/) for the backend.
+Recently, There was a NodeJS project developed by using web framework [NestJS 7.0](https://nestjs.com/) and ORM [Prisma 3.1.1](https://www.prisma.io/) for the backend.
 The reason to choose those two tech as stack at that time seems quite oblivious: both support Typescript natively and allow for isomorphic development with React in the frontend.
 The backend has been divided into three modules roughly based on the platform to which its API is served: backend, frontend and frontend-emp.
 Apart from that, there are some shared libs, e.g. prisma schema defition , migration scripts and uitls.
 The structure of the codecase looks like following:

 ```terminal
 ├── Dockerfile.backend